dmytro-lymarenko/pipedator/docs/validators.md

 ```
 - **Parameters**

-  - `limit` - any value the tested value should be greater than or the reference to the part of complex value (like object).
+  - `limit` - any number the tested value should be greater than or the reference to the part of complex value (like object).
   - `message` - (optional) custom message